Pfern/OSODOS/docs/VERSIONING/README.md

 Expected outcomes
 -----------------
 You have now learned about some of the considerations involved in managing changes in research output in such a way that every changed version can still be unambiguously identified.
 You should now be able to:
-- Manage collaborative writing of manuscripts using Microsoft Word
+- Manage collaborative writing of manuscripts using a Word Processor and namimg files
 - Make an informed choice between different cloud solutions for writing
-- Understand the role of automation in managing change in data
+- Explain the role of automation in managing change in data
 - Know what happens to published data, and its identifier, if it is changed
-- Understand some of the applications of version control systems
-- Understand some of the considerations in software versioning